oschildt/PhpDoxy/README.md

 - The title for the contents of your file.
 - The short menu title.
 - The path to the file with the contents.
 The path can be either absolute or relative.
-If the path is relative, the PhpDoxy
-- tries to find the path based from the directory containing the configuration file and from the working directory.
+If the path is relative, the PhpDoxytries to find the path based from the directory containing the configuration file and from the working directory.

 ### Demo